Conditional Separation as a Binary Relation. A Coq Assisted Proof: Introduction

+As far as we know, this is the first attempt to formalize d-separation in a proof assistant.
+However, some works can be found in the literature on probabilistic conditional independence and proof assistants.
+For example, in~\cite{Affeldt-et-al:2020}, the authors introduce a formalism for reasoning with conditional probabilities and joint distributions in Coq.
+In~\cite{Yamaguchi-et-al:2016}, the authors introduce a formalism for reasoning on probabilistic conditional independence (PCI) in Coq based on universal algebraic structure suitable for studying PCI relations called cains (derived from \emph{ca}usal \emph{in}ference) and developed in~\cite{Wang:2010}.
+What we present in this work could be a starting point to make a link between~\cite{Wang:2010} and Pearl's d-separation in Coq.
+The Coq code developed by J.P.
+Chancelier for proving the results exposed in this paper is publicly available on GitHub\footnote{at URL \texttt{https://github.com/jpc-cermics/relations.git}} and counts around $7000$ lines of code using Mathcomp/SSReflect~\cite{MathComp:2022,Gonthier-Mahboubi-Tassi:2016}.

-In Sect.~\ref{Conditional_active_relation_induced_by_endpoints_of_non-blocking_paths}, we present our extended definition of d-separation and then characterize it as the complementary of the conditional active binary relation between vertices in Sect.~\ref{Characterization__of_the_conditional_directional_separation_binary_relation}, we state and sketch the proof of our main result, the characterization of the d-separation relation as the complementary of the conditional active relation.
-Part of the proof is relegated in Appendices~\ref{Additional_material} and~\ref{Proof_of_Theorem} \ifpreprint , as well as a treatment of the moral relation~\cite{Lauritzen-et-al-1990} with binary relations in Appendices~\ref{Moral_relation}. \else . \fi
+The paper is organized as follows.
+In Sect.~\ref{Conditional_active_relation_induced_by_endpoints_of_non-blocking_paths}, we revisit graphs as binary relations and define \undirectedEdgePaths; then, we present our extended definitions of active \undirectedEdgePaths\ and of d-separation.
+In Sect.~\ref{Characterization__of_the_conditional_directional_separation_binary_relation}, we state and sketch the proof of our main result, the characterization of the d-separation relation as the complementary of the conditional active relation.
+The main body of the proof is to be found in the Appendices, which follow its sketch.
+In Appendix~\ref{Comments_on_Coq_in_the_appendices_proofs}, we comment on how Coq is used in parallel to mathematical proofs.
+In Appendix~\ref{appendix_The_star_conditional_active_relation}, we show that the conditional active relation can be replaced by the star conditional active relation in the statement of our main result.
+In Appendix~\ref{Proof_of_Theorem_implies}, we show that the star conditional active relation is included in the complementary of the d-separation relation.
+In Appendix~\ref{Proof_of_Theorem_isimplied}, we show the reverse inclusion.